OxynDev/guardshield/README.md

-# GuardShield (Python security)
+# [UPDATE FIX TOMORROW] GuardShield ( python security )

-GuardShield is a Python library that provides robust security measures to protect your Python projects.
-It offers various detection methods to prevent debugging attempts and ensure secure execution of your code.
+GuardShield is a Python library that utilizes C++ to detect whether the current Python project is being debugged and provides an easy way to prevent it.
+With a wide range of 20 detection methods, GuardShield offers robust protection against debugging attempts, ensuring secure exe execution.

 ## Installation